AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Experiments and Results

 Switching to the ResNet-50 backbone, Table~\ref{results_honda_rn50} shows the results on the Honda dataset.
-Here, we only compare to AugMix and Shen because Shen is the SOTA and AugMix was the main approach that Shen compared with, which also has the ability to improve both clean and robust performance on driving datasets.
-As a result, \model{} outperforms both AugMix and Shen on perturbed datasets in most categories.
-Specifically, \model{} achieves the highest MAs across all perturbed categories. \model{} also drops the MAE to 1.98 on Single, achieving \textbf{44\% improvement} over AugMix and \textbf{21\% improvement} over Shen; and drops the MAE to 2.89 on Unseen, achieving \textbf{33\% improvement} over AugMix and \textbf{41\% improvement} over Shen.
+Here, we only compare to Shen and AugMix because Shen is the latest technique and AugMix was the state-of-the-art before Shen, which also has the ability to improve both clean and robust performance on driving datasets.
+As a result, \model{} \emph{outperforms both Shen and AugMix on perturbed datasets in most categories}.
+Specifically, \model{} achieves \textbf{the highest MAs across all perturbed categories}. \model{} also drops the MAE to 1.98 on Single, achieving \textbf{44\% improvement} over AugMix and \textbf{21\% improvement} over Shen; and drops the MAE to 2.89 on Unseen, achieving \textbf{33\% improvement} over AugMix and \textbf{41\% improvement} over Shen.
 On this particular dataset, Shen outperforms \model{} on Clean by small margins due to its additional fine-tuning step on Clean.
 Nevertheless, \model{} still manages to improve upon the standard model and AugMix on Clean by large margins.

 During testing, we find Waymo to be unique in that the model benefits more from learning the inner representations of the denoised images.
 Therefore, we slightly modify the procedure of Algorithm~\ref{alg:autojoin} after perturbing the batch as follows: 1) one-tenth of the perturbed batch is sampled; 2) for each single perturbed image sampled, two other perturbed images are sampled; and 3) the three images are averaged to form a `fused' image.
 This is different from AugMix as AugMix applies multiple perturbations to a single image.
 We term this alternative procedure \model{}-Fuse.